parmati94/NotifyAgent/README.md

 - `LOG_LEVEL`: Set the logging level for the application (e.g., `info`, `debug`).
 Default is `info`.
 - `TZ`: Set the timezone for the container.
 For example, `America/New_York`.
+- `SECRET_KEY`: Secret key for JWT token encryption.
+Default is a placeholder that should be changed in production.
+- `ADMIN_USERNAME`: Set the default admin username.
+Default is `admin`.
+- `ADMIN_PASSWORD`: Set the default admin password.
+Default is `admin`.

 ### Running the Application